AIHubCentral/docs/assets/RVC/Resources/Inference Settings.md

 - Each one works in its own way, and has its pros & cons.

-- There's a <u>[Pitch Benchmark](https://github.com/lars76/pitch-benchmark)</u>, but this is generally speaking and not only taken in the context of RVC.
+- There's a [Pitch Benchmark](https://github.com/lars76/pitch-benchmark), but this is generally speaking and not only taken in the context of RVC.

 - Most of those Algorithms are `PyTorch` models, but they got their own `ONNX` version, found like in Realtime Voice Changers, which can provide better performance especially for Non-Nvidia GPUs like AMD GPUs.